Darpan (actor): Career

-Family life
+Personal life

 Darpan was a good-looking and attractive man with hazel eyes and a rich playboy's smile.
 At first glance, he seemed like a non-serious flirt and a 'lady killer'.
 At least, that was his 'professional image as an actor'.
 He used to play non-serious fun-loving roles in the movies quite unlike his older actor brother Santosh Kumar who used to take serious romantic roles in the Pakistani movies of the 1950s and 1960s.

 When it came to marriage, Darpan fell for a shy, typically eastern and a lady-like fellow actress, Nayyar Sultana.
 They had been paired together earlier in a super-hit Pakistani film Saheli (1960) which also starred Shamim Ara and was directed by veteran film director S. M. Yusuf.

 Death

 He died in Lahore on 8 November 1980 at age 52.